rainforestapp/auth/README.md

 Then run bundle install.

+## Where can I find my API key?

+You can find your API key for Rainforest under the [Accounts setting page](https://app.rainforestqa.com/settings/account).
+If you get stuck finding this, please [reach out](5h9w4xa0@incoming.intercom.io)!

 ## Examples

-The following example recieves a 'before_run' notification from Rainforest, authenticates it, does a task for you and then notifies Rainforest to continue!
+The following example recieves a 'before_run' notification from Rainforest, authenticates it, does a task for you and then notifies Rainforest to continue.

 ```ruby
 require "rainforest/auth"